 If you choose the last option, Specific notes in the medical record, you'll be given this list of possible notes to choose among:

-This box let's you eliminate all clinical medical record notes, all admin medical record notes or specific notes from each category, depending on your specific needs and requirements.
+This box let's you eliminate all Clinical medical record notes, all Office medical record notes or specific notes from each category, depending on your specific needs and requirements.

 On the screen, the PHI report looks something like this: